 Oh, I've got another shape, that of the tea cup to add to this group.

 Check out the explanation concerning how to paint a tulip.

 Speaking of three dimensional, let’s talk a little about form, Illusionist Form.
 Visit here for how to make something look 3 dimensional on a canvas.

 It talks in more detail how to get a more detailed picture of what we are explaining.
-Within each of these shapes will be form.
+Just remember, within each of these shapes there will be form.

-Your focal blossoms will have the highest color intensity, sharpness and details.
-So don’t sweat trying to copy each and every pedals on those back blossoms, they need to recede into the back of the picture plain anyway.
+So don’t sweat trying to copy each and every petals on those back blossoms, they need to recede into the back of the picture plain anyway.